Navigation route

 MUBIL and Tecnun sign an agreement to start up the "City Science Lab Gipuzkoa".

-The new research lab will work on sustainable mobility projects and will be part of the international network driven by the MIT Media Lab in Boston.
+The new research lab will work on sustainable mobility projects and will be part of the international network driven by the MIT average Lab in Boston.

 11 | 05 | 2023

 Tecnunthe School of Engineering of the University of Navarra, and MUBIL Fundazioa, a center for intelligent and sustainable mobility, have signed an agreement to start up the "City Science Lab Gipuzkoa", an innovation laboratory focused on mobility improvement projects.
-This new laboratory, which will be located at the headquarters of MUBIL and Tecnun, is the result of an agreement signed by the Provincial Council of Gipuzkoa, MUBIL and the City Science group of the Massachusetts Institute of Technology (MIT) Media Lab in Boston at the beginning of March, and has a budget of 1.2 million euros for the next three years.
+This new laboratory, which will be located in the headquarters of MUBIL and Tecnun, is born from the agreement that the Provincial Council of Gipuzkoa, MUBIL and the City Science group of the average Lab of the Massachusetts Institute of Technology (MIT) signed in Boston in early March, and has a budget of 1.2 million euros for the next three years.

 For his part, the director of Tecnun, Raúl Antón, highlighted the "pride" of inaugurating a pioneering innovation laboratory in the territory and that will be open to companies in the sector, which will create new synergies and promote the exchange of knowledge.
-"Engineering professors and students will work on projects that aim to respond to the challenges of smart mobility in Gipuzkoa, and all this hand in hand with MUBIL and MIT," said Antón.
+"Engineering professors and students will work on projects that have as goal respond to the challenges of intelligent mobility in Gipuzkoa, and all this hand in hand with MUBIL and MIT," said Antón.

-Likewise, the director of Tecnun, has expressed that this laboratory is the "final step" to the entry of Gipuzkoa in the exclusive collaborative network of cities around the world, sponsored by MIT, which includes Shanghai, Helsinki, Toronto, Taipei, Hamburg, Guadalajara (Mexico), Andorra, Ho Chi Minh City and Concepción (Chile).
-In the same sense, Ane Insausti emphasized the "benefits" of collaborating with the cities that are already part of the network and learning from their experiences.
+Also, the director of Tecnun, has expressed that this laboratory is the "final step" to entrance of Gipuzkoa in the exclusive network collaborative cities around the world, sponsored by MIT, which are part of Shanghai, Helsinki, Toronto, Taipei, Hamburg, Guadalajara (Mexico), Andorra, Ho Chi Minh City and Concepción (Chile).
+In the same vein, Ane Insausti has emphasized the "benefits" of collaborating with cities that are already part of the network and learn from their experiences.

-The international network 'City Science Network', proposes a unique working methodology, based on research laboratories of reference cities around the world to respond to the challenges of citizenship and to contribute to the advancement towards a new model of city or region.
+The international network 'City Science Network', proposes a unique working methodology, which is based on research laboratories in cities of reference letter around the world to respond to the challenges of citizenship and to contribute to the advancement towards a new model city or region.

-Within the framework of the initiative, these cities, integrated in an international network of cooperative laboratories, work together with the MIT Media Lab in the development of research leading to the development of key concepts and technologies that are implemented and evaluated in real environments, with experimentation at the core.
+In the framework of the initiative, these cities, integrated in an international network of cooperative laboratories, work together with the MIT average Lab in the development of research leading to the development of concepts and technologies core topic that are implemented and evaluated in real environments, with experimentation as the axis.
 In the case of Gipuzkoa, these research works and innovative projects will focus on the field of mobility.

 From